larribas/dagger/docs/user-guide/serializers/alternatives.md

 When you run your DAGs with a runtime, the outputs produced by every task are serialized from a native Python type (such as a `str`, a `dict`, a `pd.DataFrame` or even a custom `class`) into a string of `bytes`.

-Serializing outputs is necessary because two tasks may run on completely different phisical machines, and _Dagger_ needs a consistent format to store them and transmit them over the network.
+Serializing outputs is necessary because two tasks may run on completely different physical machines, and _Dagger_ needs a consistent format to store them and transmit them over the network.

 ## Built-in Serializers